duarteocarmo/duarteocarmo.com/content/posts/26-Managing-finances-python-part-2.markdown

 In a single place.
 Pretty insane.

-Will not go in depth about all of the setup details here, but I can really recomment using Cloudflare.
-Awsome tool.
+Will not go in depth about all of the setup details here, but I can really recommend using Cloudflare.
+Awesome tool.

 ## Final notes

 This was super fun to put together.
 It took me some hours to get everything set up nicely.
 But I learned a lot in the process.
 The setup far from perfect, but works pretty well for my use case.
 And that's enough.

-The whole thing costs about 4 EUR/month which is pretty afordable.
+The whole thing costs about 4 EUR/month which is pretty affordable.
 I could also just purchase a VPS for 2 EUR/month and call it a day.
-But would't learn much in the process.
+But wouldn't learn much in the process.

 I also created a [sanitized version of the repo](https://github.com/duarteocarmo/hacking-on-my-finances) with all the files if you would like to hack around a bit.

-Hope you found this walkthrough/showcase useful.
+Hope you found this walk-through/showcase useful.
 My email's right in the bottom there if you have questions, don't be a stranger.